ray1729/clj-slack-demo/doc/overview.md

 ## Posting messages to Slack

 ---
-### Posting messages to Slack 1/2
+### Posting messages to Slack 1/3: Setting up in Slack

 Configure an incoming WebHook:

 https://dev-summer-cb.slack.com/apps/manage/

-Make a note of the WebHook URL:
+Left nav: Custom integrations > main pane: Incoming webhooks > main pane: Add configuration

+Choose the #general channel and "Add Incoming Webhooks integration"

+Copy the WebHook URL into your buffer.

+Scroll down to Customize Name, and change it to e.g. {your name}-webhook

+---

+### Posting messages to Slack 2/3: Posting from the REPL

+Paste / yank webhook URL into your REPL.

 ```clojure
 (def webhook-url "https://hooks.slack.com/services/...")